syncfusion-content/php-docs/PHP/DataManager/Data-Adaptors.md

 ---
-title: Data Adaptors in PHP DataManager control | Syncfusion
+title: Data Adaptors in PHP DataManager Control | Syncfusion
 description: Learn here more about data adaptors support in Syncfusion Essential PHP DataManager Control, its elements, and more.
 platform: php
 control: DataManager